 David Niven, with Roger Moore, Gregory Peck and Trevor Howard, filming ‘The Sea Wolves’ in India.

-Although affairs seem to have faded from his daily schedule, David’s outward character remained unchanged.
+Although affairs seem to have faded from his schedule, David’s outward character remained unchanged.

 While on location, David accepted a “political” invitation to a local dignitary’s house, and duly attended with other cast members.
 Their hostess had no idea who they were, and after an uncomfortable afternoon – during which she downed ice-filled tumblers without offering refreshment to her guests – it was time to make their excuses.
 Roger Moore recalled:

 “David Niven said ‘Well, madam, we must leave.’